Binary-ShadowMonarch/Bookapp/README.md

 I've found YouTube creators incredibly helpful.
 Huge thanks to the creators who kept me sane during development - Christian Lempa (nginx/proxy), NetworkChuck (Docker/Portainer, SSH, bash, IP addresses), Fireship (for 5 years of experience per topic in 100 seconds 🤣), Primeagen, Low Level, Consulting Ninja (first Go auth backend implementation), Bro Code (initial days of CS50x concepts on C), and many others.
 The open-source community, especially SvelteKit's Discord, has been amazing.

 If you're reading this, thanks for checking out my project!
-Feel free to steal any ideas, give suggestions and stuff (this repo is private for now).
+Feel free to steal any ideas, give suggestions and stuff (Github repo is private for now).

 ## Enjoy some memes